 Beer Is Good For You

-2. THE “ONTARIO SET” OF REELS, filmed at Cortes Island Co-op Café, featuring the prodigious Michael Burnyeat on the fiddle.
-Check out the lick at 3:20!
+2. THE “ONTARIO SET” OF REELS, filmed at Cortes Island Co-op Café, featuring the prodigious Michael Burnyeat on the fiddle and Victor Smith on bodhran.
+Check out the lick at 3:20.
+And thanks for the spoons Andy Vine!

 3. A WEARY FIREMAN’S THIRST, filmed at the Cranberry Community Centre, Powell River.
 An original song based on an eye-witness account of the Great Fire of Vancouver in 1886.